Skip to navigation

 Rikitea Cathedral

-You may wonder how yachts survive in terms of water: after all, you can envisage months' worth of food, but water?
+You may wonder how yachts survive in terms of water; after all, you can envisage months' worth of food, but water?
 Surely it runs out?

 Fixing Doris

 The Frères were useful for more than water, too.
 Being the local school – or one of them, I should say, the other being a state school rather than a convent – they were well equipped in the workshop stakes.
-We visited them on Tuesday 27th May to ask them if they could complete the repairs to Doris by making us a new rudder for it, and we spent an interesting morning communicating in pidgin French what we wanted, and making sure that the pupils who did the work drilled holes in the right place and knew what shape we wanted the rudder to be.
+We visited them on Tuesday 27th May to ask them if they could complete the repairs to Doris by making a new rudder for it, and we spent an interesting morning communicating in pidgin French what we wanted, and making sure that the pupils who did the work drilled holes in the right place and knew what shape we wanted the rudder to be.

 Mont Duff